 We were met at the church by Giampaolo Di Rosa (picture left) the director of music and skilled organist.
 He is especially fond of improvisation and has recorded 3 CD’s in that style on the instrument in Sant’ Antonio.
 The concert that I was joining was one in a series that was given as part of the ‘World Organ Festival’ taking place in Rome with ancillary concerts in Portugal.

 The church of Sant’ Antonio is in the high baroque style, not large perhaps seating just 300 or so.
-The decoration is full of colour, gold leaf and paint abound (see bottom left picture) – no less so than on the magnificent organ case above the main door (bottom right picture).
+The decoration is full of colour, gold leaf and paint abound (see below) – no less so than on the magnificent organ case above the main door (see below).

 And then I meet the Mascioni Organ…